SUNDAY, 7 December 1941

 HA-22 (Midget B) entered Pearl Harbor, sunk by USS Monaghan DD-354

-HA-19 (Midget C) grounded off Waimanaio, one crew member captured, displayed National Museum of the Pacific War (Nimitz Museum)
+HA-19 (Midget C) grounded Waimanaio, one crewman captured, salvage displayed National Museum of the Pacific War

 HA-18 (Midget D) damaged by depth charges, located and salvaged 1960, displayed Eta Jima